lypch/ParseOracleTraceFile/README.md

 but it's impossible to add a log for all operations in the program. we need a more efficient way.

-Fortunately, we know that Oracle can trace the session, which will record all SQL statements that the session executed and output to a trace file binding with the session. but it's raw data whose means of every data is obscure. it needs to be converted to be human-readable.
+Fortunately, we know that Oracle can trace the session, which will record all SQL statements that the session executed and output to a trace file binding with the session. but it's raw data whose meaning of every data is obscure. it needs to be converted to be human-readable.

 So we have the initial code, but it has a lot of issues. at least, we can analyze the data in the trace file, return the time consumption of every SQL statements.